 Even for fixed $K$, unlike the setting of \cite{chen2012asymptotic} where the diffusion limit is the same for a JSQ scheme and a PoC scheme, we expect the diffusion limit for the marginal PoC scheme under the heavy traffic scaling to be different from the diffusion obtained in Theorem \ref{convtodiff} for the MJSQ scheme.
 When both $n$ and $K$ are suitably large, the differences between the JSQ and PoC are particularly striking \cite{mitzenmacher2001power,mukherjee2018universality,VDBsurv} and it would be of interest to explore the performance of MJSQ and marginal version of PoC schemes in this asymptotic regime as well.
-Finally, in this work we have assumed the network primitives to be Exponentially distributed which simplifies many arguments.
-It would be interesting to explore the setting where the interarrival and/or service times are not Exponentially distributed.
-These questions are left for future study.